narthur/fineprint/README.md

 4. I met goal requirements but couldn't enter data because of lack of Internet access.
 5. My wife vetos the derail (due to sickness or any other reason).
 6. The goal is related to my wife and she decides she'd rather I do something else instead or nothing at all.
+7. I derailed because we needed to do something related to our home purchase.

 ## 2. Contracting Goals